 Trigger Points, Mattresses & Self-Treatment Techniques

-If people are waking up after 8 hours of sleep and find their body in more pain than when they first went to bed something is not right.
-Or waking up more tired than when you went to bed something is not right.
+If people are waking up after 8 hours of sleep and find their body in more pain than when they first went to bed, something is not right.
+Or waking up more tired than when you went to bed, something is not correct.
 Again we need to stress, if this is you, the first thing you should do is visit your doctor.

 Is it the mattress?
-Several mattress companies are claiming their beds can reduce pain on the body’s pressure points.
+Several mattress companies are claiming their beds can reduce pain in the body’s pressure points.
 This is just one tip that we will review in this article.
-By the end of this article we will list 6 pain relief tips including tip #6 our list of the best mattresses for trigger point pain relief, let get started.
+By the end of this article, we will list six pain relief tips, including tip #6, our list of the best mattresses for trigger point pain relief, let get started.

 Is Your Old Mattress Causing Painful Pressure Points & Trigger Points To Develop?

 Exercise, hard physical work, or even desk jobs coupled with stress can lead to pain and discomfort in various areas of the body.